-Hallyu first spread to Japan, later to Southeast Asia and several countries worldwide where it continues to have a strong impact.
+Hallyu first spread to China and Japan, later to Southeast Asia and several countries worldwide where it continues to have a strong impact.
 In 2000, a 50-year ban on the exchange of popular culture between Korea and Japan was partly lifted, which improved the surge of Korean popular culture among the Japanese.
 South Korea’s broadcast authorities have been sending delegates to promote their TV programs and cultural content in several countries.

 Hallyu has been a blessing for Korea, its businesses, culture and country image.
 Since early 1999, Hallyu has become one of the biggest cultural phenomena across Asia.
 The Hallyu effect has been tremendous, contributing to 0.2% of Korea’s GDP in 2004, amounting to approximately USD 1.87 billion.
 More recently in 2019, Hallyu had an estimated USD 12.3 billion boost on the Korean economy.

 Over the last two decades, South Korea has become very rich and very futuristic.
 In 1965, Korea’s GDP per capita was less than that of Ghana.
-Today, South Korea is the world’s fifteen largest economy.
+Today, South Korea is the world’s 12th largest economy.

 The popular media in the region has attributed the origins of Hallyu to a couple of movies and TV soaps that were released in 1999.
 “Swiri”, an inspiring movie about the North Korea/South Korea espionage released in 1999, gave Hallyu the public face as it became hugely successful across South East Asian countries.
 It was followed by a soap opera called “Autumn in my heart” in 2000 that sustained the excitement created by Swiri.
 These were followed by “My Sassy girl” in 2001 and “Winter Sonata” in 2004.
 All of these became very popular not only in Korea but also in Singapore, Japan, Taiwan, Hong Kong, China and Vietnam.
 The success of these entertainment products created a tremendous buzz about the exploding popularity of Korean culture.
 Regional media sources were quick enough to pick up the cues and collectively announce the birth of Hallyu.